Check against delivery

 It is crucial for Australia that we build a culture willing to take more risk on opportunities we see because if we don't, we risk losing the lifestyle we enjoy.

-This is much harder in our culture, where boards fire CEOs who fail – ANO identifies management as a flaw in Australia, but I believe Australia grows great managers and great managing directors – but to lead in the innovation age, we need founders not managers.
+This is much harder in our culture, where boards fire CEOs who fail.
+The ANO identifies management as a flaw in Australia, but I believe Australia grows great managers and great managing directors – but to lead in the innovation age, we need founders as well as managers.

 We must look now to invest in the industries of tomorrow.
 To embrace the science and technology of the future.